raidendotai/cofounder/README.md

 the full index will be available for local download on v1 release
 ```

+- currently using `node v22` for the whole project.

 ```sh
 # alternatively, you can make a new project without going through the dashboard